 Professor Sallie Pearson heads the Medicines Policy Research Unit at the Centre for Big Data Research in Health, UNSW Sydney.
 She is a leading authority in the conduct of population-based research using routinely collected data, pertaining particularly to quality use of medicines.
 Sallie has led national and international studies leveraging ‘big health data’ to generate real-world evidence on the use, benefits and safety of prescribed medicines.

 Sallie is long-standing advocate for the safe and productive use of data to benefit the health of the Australian community.
 She has published widely on maximising the value data for decision-making in health and as an active member of a number of peak medicines policy and health data linkage committees and advisory groups.
 As Chair/Deputy Chair of the NSW Population Health Service Research Ethics Committee (2006-2017), Sallie has shaped policy around the ethics and governance of health data linkage for research.

-David Kalisch was appointed the 15th Australian Statistician on 11 December 2014.
-As Agency Head of the Australian Bureau of Statistics he is accountable for the functions and operations of the Bureau.
-He has also been appointed as the non-judicial member of the Australian Electoral Commission.
+Dr David Gruen was appointed Australian Statistician on 11 December 2019.
+As Agency Head of the Australian Bureau of Statistics, he is accountable for the functions and operations of the Bureau.

 Dr Alan Finkel (AO) commenced as Australia’s Chief Scientist on 25 January 2016.
 He is Australia’s eighth Chief Scientist.
 Prior to his appointment, he served as President of the Australian Academy of Technology and Engineering (ATSE), and for eight years as Chancellor of Monash University.